 Also, Plumbers in Pennsylvania need to have insurance.
 The type of insurance coverage depends on licensing level, type of plumbing work, and individual jurisdiction.

-Choosing a training institute is a crucial step towards attaining your plumber’s license.
+Choosing a training institute is crucial to attaining your plumber’s license.
 After completing the plumbing certification course from a certified training institute, you can apply for an apprenticeship program or plumbing license.

 Philadelphia Technician Training Institute offers a certification program in pipe fitting/plumbing.
 This program trains the students in Steam, Sprinkler & Pipe Fitting.
 At the training center, students perform hands-on practicals with world-class quality infrastructure.
-They specialize in general, industrial, and boiler pipe fitting and other related plumbing fields.
+They specialize in general, industrial, boiler pipe fitting, and other related plumbing fields.
 The plumbing certification program also prepares students for higher studies.
-On completing the certification program, students will be able to apply for an Apprentice Plumber’s license.
-They will be able to choose a career – Plumber, Pipe Fabricator, Pipe Fitter, Steam Fitter, or Pipe Welder.
+Upon completing the certification program, students can apply for an Apprentice Plumber’s license.
+They can choose a career – Plumber, Pipe Fabricator, Pipe Fitter, Steam Fitter, or Pipe Welder.

 The minimum required educational qualification is just High School.
 High grades do not matter for getting into an institute.
 Also, plumbing technicians have a high job demand and immense job satisfaction.
 Grab your opportunity and register at Philadelphia Technical Institute as there are only ~15000 plumbers in the PA state and massive scope for employment.

 The plumber’s Job Market is projected to grow by 14% from 2018 to 2028.
 The Total Number of Jobs required across the country is 500,300, much higher than other technical professions.
-The median salary of an experienced (intermediate) Plumber is $55,160 per year that increases proportionally with experience.
+The median salary of an experienced (intermediate) Plumber is $55,160 per year, which increases proportionally with experience.

-Although plumbing seems to be solely through on-the-job training, it also requires a set of technical and problem-solving skills in addition to an educational basis.
-As a result, plumbing is a good career and is one of the most demanding industrial jobs.
+Although plumbing seems to be solely through on-the-job training, it also requires technical and problem-solving skills and an educational basis.
+As a result, plumbing is a promising career and is one of the most demanding industrial jobs.